Bathroom manufacturer calls for a full-system approach to washroom design

-Earlier this year, the bathroom manufacturer surveyed more than 2,000 adults across the UK (YouGov, April 2021).
+Last year, the bathroom manufacturer surveyed more than 2,000 adults across the UK (YouGov, April 2021).

 More than a third (34 per cent) said noise from traffic affected them less than noise inside the home.
 Of those, more than half (52 per cent) indicated that their wellbeing was affected.